H13M:

 Paul Woskov, MIT Plasma Science and Fusion Center, Cambridge, MA, United States, Herbert H. Einstein, Massachusetts Institute of Technology, Department of Civil and Environmental Engineering, Cambridge, MA, United States and Ken Oglesby, Impact Technologies, LLC, Tulsa, OK, United States

-Sally M Benson, Stanford University, Energy Resources Engineering, Stanford, United States
+Sally M Benson, Stanford University, Energy Science and Engineering, Stanford, United States

 Anthony R Ingraffea, Cornell University, Ithaca, NY, United States and Renee Santoro, PSE Healthy Energy, Ithaca, NY, United States

-Fred Worrall, University of Durham, Durham, United Kingdom
+Fred Worrall, University of Durham, Department of Earth Sciences, Durham, United Kingdom

 Steven R. Sobolik1, Steven Paul Gomez1, Edward N Matteo1 and John Stormont2, (1)Sandia National Laboratories, Albuquerque, NM, United States, (2)University of New Mexico Main Campus, Albuquerque, NM, United States